 “This new innovative way to track our skin health is allowing us to create a ritual, and with this ritual we are able to easily identify key factors affecting our glow,” says Gam.

-I decided to give it try while testing out the new skincare line from Honest Beauty: Younger + Clearer, which includes a cleanser, toner, serum, acne spot treatment, and moisturizer.
+I decided to give it try while testing out the skincare line from Honest Beauty: Clearing Acne, which includes a cleanser, serum, and moisturizer.
 On the first day of documenting and before I used any of the new products, my score read as the following: skin health, 81; skin age, 14; spots, 78; wrinkles, 84; texture, 84; dark circles, 73.

 I documented every single day for two weeks.
 The results were pretty good.
 My score steadily increased, and I started to notice a change in my skin.
-The Resurfacing Cleanser and Spot-On Remedy are made with a wintergreen-derived salicylic acid that did help clear pores and reduce the redness of a pimple that oh so casually appeared in the middle of my nose.
-The Clarifying Toner, which contains witch hazel and apple extract, made my skin smoother and the Nourishing Lotion kept it hydrated.
+The Clearing Cleanser is made with a wintergreen-derived salicylic acid that did help clear pores and reduce the redness of a pimple that oh so casually appeared in the middle of my nose.
+The Clearing Night Serum, which contains retinol, made my skin smoother and the Soothing Daily Moisturizer kept it hydrated.
 My final score read: skin health, 87; skin age, 21; spots, 80; wrinkles, 90; texture, 87; dark circles, 75.

 The only issue is really mustering up the energy to take a picture of yourself right before you start layering on those products.
 Gam recommends to take the picture at the same time every day for the best results, but we know life happens and sometimes that’s easier said than done.
 But once you get over that initial laziness, this is a painless (and did we mention free?) way to keep your skin on a healthy track.